TypiCMS/Base/README.md

 These steps will be executed:

-1. Publishing of views and migrations for Pages module.
+1. Publishing of views and migrations for the Core module.
-2. Copying of everything excepted views and migrations from **/vendor/typicms/pages/src** to **/Modules/Pages**.
+2. Copying of everything excepted views and migrations from **/vendor/typicms/core/src** to **/Modules/Core**.
-3. Running `composer remove typicms/pages`.
+3. Running `composer remove typicms/core`.

-When a module is published, it will be tracked by git and you will be able to make changes in **/Modules/Modulename** directory without loosing changes when running `composer update`.
+When a module is published, it will be tracked by git, and you will be able to make changes in **/Modules/Modulename** directory without loosing changes when running `composer update`.

 ## Changelog